Block on Trump's Asylum Ban Upheld by Supreme Court

 Having an attorney go over the details of your contract means that you'll know where you stand with your employer and what is expected of you.
-It also provides you with some protection if your job goes sour.
+It also means you'll know your rights and obligations under the contract if problems arise.

-An employment contract isn't necessarily a take-it-or-leave-it deal, so don't treat it like that.
+An employment contract isn't necessarily a take-it-or-leave-it deal (even if you're told that it is), so don't treat it like that.
 Negotiating the terms of your contract, and getting a lawyer to look it over, can give you more control over your relationship with your employer.